Problem with package updates

 Some Canopy users are on networks which are disconnected from the internet, so are unable to acquire package installs or updates from the internet.

-There are two main situations when a user will want to acquire and install packages, which would normally be done from the internet using the Canopy Package Manager or the "enpkg" command-line utility.
+There are two main situations when a user will want to acquire and install packages, which would normally be done from the internet using the Canopy Package Manager or the "edm" ("enpkg" in Canopy v1) command-line utility.

 - The standard Canopy installers include only the core scientific packages in the Enthought repository.
-Right after installation, for users with an Enthought subscription, any additional desired packages (e.g. popular packages such as Mayavi, Pytables, and H5py) can be installed from the repository.
+Right after installation, any additional desired packages (e.g. popular packages such as Pytables, and H5py) can be installed from the repository.
 However users who are disconnected cannot do this.

 - Many of the most widely used packages in Canopy, such as Pandas and Matplotlib, are under active development, so that new versions are released regularly; users will want to install these updates.
 Also new packages are regularly added to the repository, so that some may not yet have been added even to the Canopy Full installers.

 The Enthought Deployment Server allows you to maintain a mirror of the Canopy / EPD repository, on the disconnected network, under the control of your sys admins.
 This server can also be used to host / serve your own internal packages to your organization.

 [Does not include Canopy v2 & edm] Workaround for package updates -

 First, get the necessary egg (pre-built package) files by one of two methods, either 1 or 2: